 The skin comes out crisp and evenly golden brown, while the meat stays juicy and tender.
 (Just like in these Air Fryer Chicken Legs.)

-Air Fryer Bone-In Turkey Breast is delicious enough to enjoy as your main course, or you can use it in recipes like Turkey Pot Pie.
+Air Fryer Bone-In Turkey Breast is delicious enough to enjoy as your main course, or you can use it in recipes like turkey salad, or cook it to have meat for sandwiches.

-Either way, once you see how easy it is to prep and how delicious the final result is, it might become your new favorite holiday tradition.
+Either way, once you see how easy it is to prep and how delicious the final result is, it might become your new favorite holiday (or Tuesday night) tradition.

 Looking for more holiday recipe ideas?
 Don't miss my air fryer stuffing, mascarpone mashed potatoes, Ninja Foodi green beans, and white chocolate bark.